 In physics, these conditions normally occur when we are dealing with counting – especially radioactive decay, or photon counting using a Geiger tube.

-where NÌ„ is a positive number (not necessarily an integer) equal to the mean.
+where N̅ is a positive number (not necessarily an integer) equal to the mean.
 As in the case for the Gaussian distribution we can find the mean and the standard deviation of the Poisson probability function.
-The average count rate, or mean, is NÌ„.
+The average count rate, or mean, is N̅.
 As the function is only defined by one variable, it may not be surprising to find that the standard deviation is also related to the mean.
-The standard deviation of a Poisson distribution is simply the square root of the mean.
+The standard deviation of a Poisson distribution is simply the square root of the mean!

 Fig. 1: The evolution of the Poisson distribution as the mean increases.
 The Gaussian distribution as a function of the continuous variable x is superimposed.

-The standard error for poisson counting is the square root of the number of counts.
-I.e.
+The standard error for the Poisson distribution is the square root of the number of counts, i.e

 We are going to use this example to show how excel can be used to make this problem simpler.
-A spreadsheet [link required] has already been prepared for you Excel Guide Template and answers (see Distributions pdf ) are available in case you get stuck!
+A spreadsheet has already been prepared for you Excel Guide Template and answers (see Distributions pdf ) are available in case you get stuck!